RomanAdrian/CS50-Tideman/README.md

 # CS50-Tideman
-A cs50 problem called Tideman that I solved back in 2019.
+A cs50 challenge called Tideman that I solved back in 2019.